 If you have chronic hepatitis B, you're at risk of liver damage and liver cancer

-In Australia, there are almost 240,000 people living with chronic hepatitis B.
+In Australia, there is an estimated 226,566 people living with hepatitis B.

 - People who've had hepatitis B for more than 6 months have ‘chronic hepatitis'.